 If you need clarification on any problem, please contact us.
 We almost always reply within 24 hours, usually much sooner.
 In addition to replying to your email: if we see the same clarification question several times, we will post the answer on the FAQ page.

 You may not consult or get help from anyone else on any aspect of the Qualifying Quiz.
-To be safe, we ask that you don't even discuss the problems with other people in a general way ("Wow, #7 was really tricky!") until the official discussion of solutions begins.
-(Note that this is considerably after the application deadline!
-We appreciate your patience.)
+To be safe, we ask that you don't even discuss the problems with other people in a general way ("Wow, #7 was really tricky!") until the official discussion of solutions begins (typically several weeks after the application deadline).
 If someone else uses ideas from your solution to cheat, we will hold both of you responsible.

 For further clarification, read more about our policy on getting help.
 If in doubt about what is allowed, please ask!

 Any deviation from these rules will be considered plagiarism and may permanently disqualify you from attending Mathcamp.

 You may handwrite or type your Quiz.
 For those interested in typing mathematics beautifully, we also offer you the LaTeX source file for the Qualifying Quiz.
 Please don't let it distract you from solving the problems, though!
 For more information on LaTeX, take a look at our LaTeX tutorial for the QQ.
 No matter how you write up your solutions, we require that you upload them with your application as PDF files; visit our PDF tutorial if you need help.

 Finally: don't write your name on your Quiz.
 (Really!)
 Instead, write your applicant ID number on your Quiz.
 (You will receive an applicant ID number when you start your online application, on the welcome page.)
 Why not your name?
 When we grade Quizzes, we want to be thinking just about the math.
 So we're doing an experiment in which we evaluate all applicants just by ID number and then uncover the names later.
 We appreciate your help with the experiment.